Catch delivery failure before schedules break.

 Without Project Commander

-• Find out you're late on the day the sprint ends
+• Find out you're late only when the deadline arrives

 • Scope creeps in and nobody notices